5083 Aluminium as supplied by Metalex.

 - Magnesium 4% to 4.9%

-This alloy was created for use in very extreme environments, places where sea water, chemicals or other damaging substances would potentially make lesser alloys fail.
-If you want to weld it either to itself or another alloy belonging to the same sub-group, the recommended filler metal is 5183 followed by 5356 and 5556.
+5083 Aluminium was created for use in very extreme environments, places where sea water, chemicals or other damaging substances would potentially make lesser alloys fail.
+If you want to weld it, either to itself or another alloy belonging to the same sub-group, the recommended filler metal is 5183 followed by 5356 and 5556.

-This incredibly strong alloy is used in heavy engineering and industrial applications, where strength comes at a premium:
+5083 Aluminium is an incredibly strong alloy used in heavy engineering and industrial applications, where strength comes at a premium:

 - Pressure vessels

 - The cages and skips used in mining

 - The bodies of vehicles